 Every year the students participate in the Edinburgh Schools' Dance Competitiion and have won the overall awards for both the Junior and Senior sections.

 As well as performing in shows, students are expected to widen their knowledge and understanding of dance by going to watch dance performances at the theatre.
 There will be performances that we will go and see as a group - by doing this we will get the tickets at a more affordable price.

 Many of the students who progress through the Dance School go on to further education in dance.

 AUDITIONS FOR ENTRY INTO S1 IN AUGUST 2015 WILL TAKE PLACE ON FRIDAY 13 FEBRUARY 2015 FROM 2-4pm.

 Please send in your application to secure a place at the audition.

 We are now accepting applications from current P5 and P6 pupils wishing to audition for our Talented Young Performers Programme.
-Auditions will be held on Friday 4 April from 1-2pm for P5 pupils and 2-3pm for P6 pupils.
+Auditions will be held on Friday 21 May 2015 from 2-4pm.

 The Teaching Staff